mtspadda/mtspadda/README.md

 ## 💫 About Me:
 Hello there! 👋 I'm Matheus Padilha Marques, a software developer currently working at Betha Sistemas.
-I am enthusiastic about open source projects and always on the lookout for exciting opportunities to contribute and collaborate.<br><br>- 💼 I work at Betha Sistemas<br>- 🌱 I'm looking into open source projects and love to contribute to the community<br>- 😄 He/Him
+I am enthusiastic about open source projects and always on the lookout for exciting opportunities to contribute and collaborate.<br><br>- 💼 I work @ Betha Sistemas<br>- 🌱 I'm looking into open source projects and love to contribute to the community<br>- 😄 He/Him

 ### 🌐 Socials: